 - Incorporate capabilities like predictive analytics.

-Another big challenge of legacy organizations is to rely on technology or data without humanizing the experience heavily.
+Another big challenge of legacy organizations is to rely on technology or data without humanizing the experience.
 It is crucial for organizations to know how to rely on data and apply it where it can be most useful.
 The kind of human connection which helps in driving lasting value is exactly what the technology and data are best suitable to deliver.

 Traditional companies need to heavily invest in advanced analytics and attribution models for both advertising and PR-driven content so marketers understand which marketing campaigns drive real conversions.
-To achieve this, enterprises must invest in experts with significant data skills to put the “science” around their advertising, PR, and other marketing campaigns.
+To achieve this, enterprises must invest in experts with significant data skills to put the “science” in their advertising, PR, and other marketing campaigns.